TomoCoder123/PropStop/README.md

-# Advanced Statistical Analysis Model
+# The PropStop Advanced Statistical Analysis Model (Alpha 1.0)

 ## Introduction
 This project involves the development of a sophisticated statistical model designed to predict outcomes based on a wide range of variables.
 Initially focused on [specific domain - e.g., sports analytics], the model aims to incorporate historical data, matchup specifics, and situational factors to enhance its predictive accuracy.